albertovalverde/AI-Powered-MRI-Viewer/README.md

 ## License

 This software is proprietary and governed by the [EULA](./EULA.txt).
 Please review it before using the software.

+---

+**Contact Information**
+For licensing inquiries or questions, contact:
+Antonio Alberto Valverde Escribano
+Email: alberto.valverde.escribano@gmail.com